alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 To import from outside the EEA, you need a [manufacturer's specials licence](#specials-licence).

 [SME question: what defines these patients’ special needs?]

-You can import unlicensed medicines if you’re:

-- a doctor or dentist registered in the UK
-- a supplementary prescriber (for example, an appropriately qualified nurse or pharmacist)
-- an independent prescriber (as a nurse or pharmacist)
-- a pharmacist in a hospital, health centre or registered pharmacy
-- a wholesale dealer licensed for supply to the order of any of the above
-- a manufacturer licensed for import for supply to the order of any of the above

 ###Apply for a 'specials' licence
 {:#specials-licence}